mxaviersmp/spotify-tracker/README.md

 ### Github Actions

 The Github Actions are responsible to update the deploy and execute db migration automatically on new releases.
+Add all the FastAPI and DB environment variables to Github Secrets.